siegerts/xiegerts.com/content/post/creating-vue-component-library-introduction.md

 {{< note >}}

 As an aside, while thinking through this project (and others), I've come around to the idea of [renderless](https://adamwathan.me/renderless-components-in-vuejs/) components for reuse.
-This series will not focus building out a generic _renderless_ component library but it's worth a read if you're not familiar.
+This series will not focus on building out a generic _renderless_ component library but it's worth a read if you're not familiar.

 {{< /note >}}